Skip to content

 Variable Local Value Azure Value Description

-INGENIOUS_CHAT_HISTORY__DATABASE_TYPE sqlite azuresql Database backend type
+INGENIOUS_CHAT_HISTORY__DATABASE_TYPE sqlite cosmos Database backend type

 INGENIOUS_CHAT_HISTORY__DATABASE_PATH ./.tmp/chat_history.db (remove) Local SQLite path